Medicare Part D Prescription Drug Coverage

 What is Medicare Part D?

 Medicare Part D is an optional benefit offered to all Medicare beneficiaries.
-The program provides prescription drug coverage and gives enrollees a discount on prescription drug medication.
+The program provides prescription drug coverage and offers enrollees a discount on medications.
+New enhancements for 2025 include the introduction of a $2,000 cap on annual out-of-pocket drug costs, part of the Inflation Reduction Act, making drug coverage even more affordable. (cms)

 Medicare prescription drug coverage is available in two ways: